-We’ve designed a platform – called KIStorm — to help participants capture their thinking as they generate questions and ideas, using virtual post-it notes.
-KIStorm also connects, without friction, to other platforms (Google Drive, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.
+We use several on-line platforms to host the event and help participants capture their thinking as they generate questions and ideas, using virtual post-it notes.
+We can connect, without friction, to other platforms (Google Drive, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.

 We can create separate sessions with deliberate Zoom links, for plenary and breakout groups, allowing participants to move back and forth on their own, with little friction – like walking down a corridor and dipping into different meetings.
-We can create a water-cooler for casual networking and conversations, a bulletin board to leave questions and comments, a space for people to have lunch together, a page to hold critical background links.
-We can invent the pages/rooms/spaces you require to support the participants and the outcome of your event.
+We can create a water-cooler for casual networking and conversations, a bulletin board to leave questions and comments, a page to hold critical background links.
+We can invent the spaces you require to support the participants and the outcome of your event.

 If you were planning a 3-day in-person event, we might suggest you extract some aspects of what you’d planned to do and simplify your event.
 Or we may counsel you to stretch the event out over 5 or 6 days, or longer, to mitigate Zoom fatigue and to take advantage of incubation and thinking time between sessions.
 We’ll do our best to advise you about the timing of virtual workshops and how to be sure to keep participants’ attention throughout.